Do you know those times when you want a straightforward ‘no head scratching’ kind of make? Well, this was one of those times.

 A few days before my sewing fest I had been looking through my fabrics and came across a large piece of ivory viscose blend jersey that I’d first used in this tie front top….By the way, as I looked through the draws where I store my fabrics I found that apart from some large offcuts left over from previous projects, all that I have in my stash are 6 pieces and I think 3 of those are for Winter makes.
 It looks like I’ve really been using up my stash and clearly, I need to go shopping…hehe.

 So, as I said before I got sidetracked talking about my stash, or lack of…I found the ivory knit fabric and straight away I had the idea of making some super comfy pull-on cropped wide-leg pants.
-The colour is my favourite Summer neutral and I figured that they would be like secret pyjamas.
+The colour is my favourite Summer-neutral and I figured that they would be like secret pyjamas.
 After a quick rifle through my patterns, I came across Simplicity 1071 which was perfect and as luck would have it I had just enough fabric.
-I think the pattern might be OOP because I couldn’t seem to find it on the Simplicity website, but I found some available on Etsy
+I think the pattern might be OOP because I couldn’t seem to find it on the Simplicity website, but I found some available on Etsy, so it’s worth trying there or maybe eBay.

 I mentioned that the jersey is a viscose blend, well, it’s also fairly lightweight and as a result, is a bit on the see-through side.
 It would be fine for a top but not for pants that would reveal underwear.
 A stretch lining was my best option so after a quick mooch on the ‘net I found a really lovely quality stretch knit lining from Sew Essential.
 It’s stretchy across the width, is nice and soft and has a matt finish (some other linings that I looked at from different websites were shiny and didn’t seem to be such nice quality).
 I also bought some soft sport elastic which I’ve used before in my workout pants.
 It’s soft, has a nice amount of stretch and comfy to wear.